whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

+*** udp ***
+  - [] udp is not working through the windows container...
+    - [] add logs...

+*** webgpu rasterizer / new renderer ***
+  - [] render the prompt in something faster!
+    - [] evaluate both an off-screen Canvas2D and pixi-js for this (2d)
+    - [🪁] follow this webgpu rasterizer tutorial: https://github.com/OmarShehata/webgpu-compute-rasterizer/blob/main/how-to-build-a-compute-rasterizer.md
+  - [] "pause" overlay on windows is pretty awkward
+  - [] resizing is also weird - could these be related?

 *** aesthetic lisp / s-expression parser and evaluator ***
-  - [🧡] Add support for functions and variables.
-  - [] Make a basic graphical editor / viewer.
+  - [🐰] Make a basic graphical editor / viewer.
   + Done
+  - [x] Add support for functions and variables.
   - [x] Hook a lisp function into the graph / paint api somehow?
   - [x] Write s-expressions directly in the prompt if the input begins with a parenthesis / produce